bekk/bekk-christmas/post/thecloud/pubsub.md

 **Real estate**

 Data centers require a lot of space.
-Hyperscale datacenters require hundreds of acres of land in order to accomodate the hardware.
+Hyperscale data centers require hundreds of acres of land in order to accomodate the hardware.
 One of the issues are that cloud providers usually want data centers to be as close as possible to most end users, in order to provide best performance and lowest latency.
-This has lead to a competition for real estate between data centers and humans, and in Amsterdam, which houses 30% of all hyperscale data centers in Europe, it led to a [temporary ban on building new ones](https://www.datacenterknowledge.com/regulation/why-amsterdam-halted-data-center-construction).
+This has led to a competition for real estate between data centers and humans, and in Amsterdam, which houses 30% of all hyperscale data centers in Europe, it led to a [temporary ban on building new ones](https://www.datacenterknowledge.com/regulation/why-amsterdam-halted-data-center-construction).

 **Energy**